|

 Colocasia esculenta contain calcium oxalate crystals just

 like all other aroid genera including Philodendron.
-If you

-is possible for calcium oxalate crystals to burn your lips and
+poison".
+It is possible for calcium oxalate crystals to

-throat but someone better explain that it is a "deadly poison"
+burn your lips and throat but someone better explain that it is

-"poison".
-(Read our detailed explanation with scientific
+with destroying the "poison".
+(Read our detailed

-references from the link below this article.)
+explanation with scientific references from the link below this

+article.)
 Leland explains further,

 "Kalo